Jesug/Jesug/README.md

 - 👋 Hi, I’m @Jesugbemi
 - 👀 I’m interested in gaming, fictional novel, anime and cryptocurrency
-- 🌱 I’m currently learning to become a Full Stack Developer
+- 🌱 I’m currently learning to become a Penetration Tester
-- 💞️ I’m looking to collaborate on front end and back end web development
+- 💞️ I’m looking to collaborate on web development and cyber security
 - 📫 How to reach me ifeoluwah@hotmail.com, Twitter handle @OmoniyiJesugbe1

 <!---